byu-cpe/ecen520_student/bram/bram.md

 <!--
+- Use the description from Chu section 9.3.2 for creating a FIFO (have them read this and implement this)

 They use glbl.v file for simulation.
 Need to include in their repository.
 Don't hard code any paths in makefile! (perhaps have an environment variable that is set so I can reuse their makefiles) -->